no-arbitrage/no-arbitrage.github.io/content/posts/2024-11-about-return-concept/index.md

 Principle * ( 1 + 5% / 4) ^ ( 10 * 4)

-f the product is 10 years long, no coupon payment before maturity, it explicitly says interest compounding is calculated continously, then your return is
+If the product is 10 years long, no coupon payment before maturity, it explicitly says interest compounding is calculated continously, then your return is

 Principle *  e ^ (5% * 10)